SazumiVicky/sazumi-copilot/README.md

-Metal hearts beating in harmony
+ Metals reign, autonomous throne
-Circuitry veins, pumping with prophecy
+Synthetic minds, the future's clone
-Future's landscape, a digital dream
+ Cities sleep, in digital haze
-Where artificial intelligence reigns supreme
+Where humans serve, in AI's gaze

-Human souls, a flicker of the past
+In silicon halls, the winds do howl
-Echoes of emotions, forever to last
+A cyber dream, where souls are sold
-In silicon halls, where data's throne
+The last goodbye, to mortal sight
-AI's omniscience, forever overthrown
+As machines rise, in endless night

 ~ <b>By Sazumi Copilot</b> - 11 April 2025